-If choice-of-law and forum-selection clauses are not enforced, personal jurisdiction rules that push consumers to sue in the distributor's state are likely to lead to the worst outcomes.
+If choice of law and forum selection clauses are not enforced, personal jurisdiction rules that push consumers to sue in the distributor's state are likely to lead to the worst outcomes.
 Manufacturers would choose distributors located in states with pro-manufacturer product liability laws and procedures, and, as a result, would have insufficient incentives to design and manufacture safe products.

-In addition, personal jurisdiction in the distributor's state might lead to other inefficiencies.
+In addition, personal jurisdiction in the distributor's state might lead to inefficiencies unrelated to products liability.
 For example, in order to select favorable law, a foreign manufacturer might choose a distributor located far from ports, thus driving up transportation costs.
 Or, a manufacturer might choose to market its product through a distributor when, on a purely business basis, it would be more efficient for the manufacturer to sell the product directly to consumers or directly to retailers in the same state as consumers.
-Nevertheless, since direct sales would result in jurisdiction in the consumer's state (and thus potentially in every state), manufacturers would have incentives to make sales through a distributor because that could insulate the manufacturer from suit in all but one state-the distributor's state-and by selecting the right distributor, the manufacturer can assure
+Nevertheless, since direct sales would result in jurisdiction in the consumer's state (and thus potentially in every state), manufacturers would have incentives to make sales through a distributor, because that could insulate the manufacturer from suit in all but one state, the distributor's state, and by selecting the right distributor, the manufacturer can assure that the distributor's state has favorable law.